NenadTrifunovic/labust-ros-pkg/README.md

 Compilation
 ------------------
 The repository depends on the **[labust-common-msgs](http://https://github.com/labust/labust-common-msgs)** packages that contain all required messages.
 Additionally, `labust_mission` depends on the third-party `decision_making` package.
 The LABUST fork can be found at **[decision_making](http://https://github.com/labust/decision_makinglabust-common-msgs)**.
-Before proceeding clone these repositories into your workspace.
+Since it is already integrated within the `labust_mission` package there are no further actions needed.

 Most dependencies can be installed using `rosdep` with: